-The FY 2025 Approved Budget outlines the funding levels by department and program that resulted from the deliberation process described above.
-The City Manager presented the FY 2025 Proposed Budget on February 27, 2024.
-Throughout February, March, and April, City Council held several Budget Work Sessions and three Budget Public Hearings (March 11, 2024 at 5:30 pm, March 16, 2024 at 9:30 am, and April 24, 2024 at 6:00 pm) to deliberate funding and tax levels for the proposed budget.
-These deliberations culminate with a Add/Delete Work Session in which City Council added and/or subtracted funding for services from the proposed budget, while keeping it balanced.
-City Council adopted the FY 2025 Budget on May 1, 2024.
+The City Manager's Proposed Budget for FY 2025 outlines the funding levels by department and program that resulted from the deliberation process described above.
+The City Manager will present the FY 2025 Proposed Budget on February 27, 2024.
+Throughout February, March, and April, City Council will conduct several Budget Work Sessions and three Budget Public Hearings (March 11, 2024 at 5:30 pm, March 16, 2024 at 9:30 am, and April 24, 2024 at 6:00 pm) to deliberate funding and tax levels for the proposed budget.
+These deliberations will culminate with a preliminary Add/Delete Work Session in which City Council adds and/or subtracts funding for services from the proposed budget, while keeping it balanced.
+City Council is scheduled to adopt the FY 2025 Budget on May 1, 2024.